Published at

 }

 This pattern — using one LLM call to generate content and a second to verify it — is sometimes called a generator-critic approach, drawn from the broader literature on LLM self-refinement and evaluation.
-It adds latency and cost, but for high-stakes content like legal summaries, medical information, or financial reports, the tradeoff is usually worth it.
+It adds latency and cost, but for content where errors carry real consequences, the tradeoff is often worth it.

 Putting It Together: A Decision Guide